GC-DRI/DRI25/html-css.md

 Here, we will use the in-browser code editor to create a simple web page, which we will then examine.

-1. Using the `CODE EDITOR`, make your page the 'Home' page..
+1. Using the `CODE EDITOR`, make your page the 'Home' page.
 Use the same HTML template from the previous activity, but change the text in the `<h1>` element to "Home."

-2. Add a relative link to `about.html`.
+2. Add a relative link to your page.
+This will go in the paragraph block.

 ```html
 <a href="about.html">About</a>
 ```

-2. Add an absolute link to a website address.
+2. Add an absolute link to a website address to your page.
 You can use this link below, to the Graduate Center Digital Initiatives' CUNY Academic Commons page, or to any link of your choosing.
+This will also go in the paragraph block.

 ```html
 <a href="https://gcdi.commons.cuny.edu">Graduate Center Digital Initiatives</a>